-The harbour of Marigot is very close to the airport and the journey only lasts about 15 minutes.
+The harbor of Marigot is very close to the airport, and the journey only lasts about 15 minutes.
 You will find a taxi upon arrival without difficulty.
 Extremely easy to access, Marina Fort Louis is located on the seafront of Marigot, at the heart of all the shops and restaurants.
 You will find all the necessary amenities and facilities to enjoy a pleasant and peaceful stop.

 You will also be able to make a stopover at Marina Port-La-Royale, which is equally accessible and very sheltered, in the lagoon of Simpson Bay.
 You can enter this marina via the Sandy Ground bridge or the Simpson Bay Bridge.
 Marigot is an ideal starting point to discover the Greater Antilles Archipelago or to make a stopover at the heart of the Caribbean during your cruise.